StressRefine/bdfTranslateProj/README.md

  Nastran inpurt file translator for stressRefine Windows Visual Studio version that was last modified using
 VS2013.
-That and any newer version should work to compile them.
+That and any newer version should work to compile this project.
-They are all in C++ except the User interface, srui, which is in C#.
+It is in C++
-Go in a folder and doubleclick on the ".sln" file to open the project.
+Doubleclick on the ".sln" file to open the project.
 If using a newer version than 2013, you may get a message about updating to the latest VS version, to which you should say yes.